 Before his time at Oregon, Kelly spent 13 years at his alma mater, the University of New Hampshire, where he was the team’s offensive coordinator for eight seasons (1999-2006).
 In 2006, QB Ricky Santos earned the Walter Payton Award as the most outstanding player in FCS.
 Kelly was promoted to offensive coordinator after working as the running backs coach (1994-96) and offensive line (1997-98).Born November 25, 1963 in Dover, NH, Kelly played quarterback and defensive back at the University of New Hampshire from 1981-84.
 Following his playing career, Kelly was an assistant at Columbia University for two seasons (1990-91), coaching on the defensive side of the ball and special teams.
 In 1992, he returned to New Hampshire to become the running backs coach before spending the 1993 season as the defensive coordinator at Johns Hopkins University.

-Chicago Bears wide receiver Deonte Thompson fumbles, San Francisco 49ers running back Shaun Draughn rushes for a 1-yard touchdown.
+San Francisco 49ers running back Shaun Draughn rushes for a 1-yard touchdown.